Davz33/Rcplex2/README.md

 Changes to the original package include:
   1. Enable specifying the number of threads to use and parallel mode (opportunistic or deterministic);
-  2. Enable warm start (i.e. providing an inition solution);
+  2. Enable warm start (i.e. providing an initial solution);
   3. Changed the default values of some of the parameters;
   4. Changed package name to Rcplex2 to avoid conflict if Rcplex is installed;
   5. Enable specifying the "Optimality Target" parameter for QP.